Department of Computer Science

 Prerequisite: CS 3113 or CS 3433.

 A study of both offensive and defensive cyber operations, risk management, social engineering, perception management, and the international legal issues and considerations surrounding cyber operations, conflict, and war.
-Differential Tuition: $150.
-Course Fee: IUCS $45.
+Generally offered: Fall, Spring.
+This course has Differential Tuition.
+Course Fees: IUCS $45; DL01 $75.

 CS 4683.
 Secure Software Development and Analysis.
 (3-0) 3 Credit Hours.